fp-cybrilla/fp-cybrilla.github.io/mf-transactions/onetime-purchases.md

 Call the [fetch mf purchase api](https://fintechprimitives.com/docs/api/#fetch-a-mf-purchase) to check the `state` of the order.
 When the payment is successful, the order state becomes `confirmed`.
 [Learn more about the order states](/mf-transactions/order-states)

+### Order Processing

 Orders in `confirmed` state will be sent for processing and the object state will move to `submitted`.
-After the order is processed successfuly and units are allotted, the object state will move to `successful`; the allotted units and the price is available in `allotted_units` and `purchased_price` attributes of the mf purchase object.
+After the order is processed successfully (typically takes one day) - units are allotted and the object state will move to `successful`.
+For a successful order, review the following key attributes of the `mf_purchase` object:
+`allotted_units`: the number of units issued for the purchase amount
+`purchased_price`: the price per unit at which the units are issued
+`folio_number`: the folio (aka mutual fund account) in which the units are issued.
+You'll need this to place additional purchases and redemption orders

 ### Testing

-Use the [simulation api](https://fintechprimitives.com/api/#post-order-simulation) to simulate `successful` and `failed` orders to help you during the integration process.
+In sandbox, use the [simulation api](https://fintechprimitives.com/api/#post-order-simulation) to simulate `successful` and `failed` orders to help you during the integration process.
 Use the following json to simulate the order to `successful` state.

 ```json
 {
   "status": "SUCCESSFUL"
 }
 ```
+A testing folio number is issued during simulation, which you can use to place additional purchase orders or redemption orders.